robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       data a bytearray of size length which will receive the data.

 ```
+**Fonts**
+A font is defined a bytes string or byte array with a fixed amount of data per character.
+The first four bytes define the characteristics:
+Offset 0: Columns - Pixel width of the font
+Offset 1: Rows - Pixel height of the font
+Offset 2: Ordinal number of the first character in the font.
+Typically this is 0x20 (space)
+Offset 3: Number of character in the font set.
+Each Character is defined by ((Columns + 7) // 8) * rows bytes, row by row.
+Each Character pixel row must consist of a full number of bytes.
+For instance 12 columns require 2 bytes per row.
+If a character is not in the font set, usually the first character of the set is printed.

 **To Do**
 - Fiddle out the TFT controller settings about the LCD size, such that there is a robust definition of the mode.
 The UTFT library seems to implement stuff, that the controller would handle for you.